National Museum of Decorative Arts, Buenos Aires: Interior

 The Entrance Hall: The walls and the ceiling are completely covered by fake Paris stone.
 The luxurious stairs lead to the principal floor.
 Its sumptuous Louis XV style was accomplished including in its decoration Ionic pilasters, arcs and groin vault ceilings.
 Above the cornice are allegories of the Arts: Music, Architecture, Sculpture and Painting which emphasize the Neoclassic character of the rooms.

 Antechamber: Decorated in a Neoclassic mode, the Louis XV style is evident in the wooden panels: polished oak with frames and carvings, the ceiling – with central lighting – is decorated with plaster frames.
 This is a room that connects with four other rooms and the area of the stairs and the lift.

 The Great Hall (Renaissance): It is the biggest apartment of the residence and the only one with double height and an axis around which all the activities of the house took place.
 The ceiling is decorated with caissons and patterned glass; above: a hidden structure of big iron entablature to support five big chandeliers.
 The floor consists of parquetry with a design of stars combining maple and walnut wood.
 High windows with colored glass, the decoration of the ceiling, the imposing fireplace and the walls covered with tapestry and wood evoke the great English halls of the 16th century Tudor style.

-The Dining-room: This luxurious room was planned bearing in mind the frequent dinners and social events offered by Mr Matías Errázuriz and Mrs. Josefina de Alvear.
-It was inspired by the Versalles Palace and specially its Hercules Room was the chosen model.
+The Dining-room: This luxurious room was planned bearing in mind the frequent dinners and social events offered by Mr. Matías Errázuriz and Mrs. Josefina de Alvear.
+It was inspired by the Palace of Versailles and especially its Hercules Room was the chosen model.
 The baroque atmosphere was accomplished by the combination of marble from Carrara in Italy and from the French Central Massif.

 The Winter Garden: creates a beautiful connection between the dining-room and the ball room.
 As far as design is concerned, the selection of sober Louis XVI style has proved fundamental.
-The color of the walls is in harmony with the golden and pale tones of the walls of the Regency Room. he texture and shades of the marble works replicated in this room by stucco decorations create a total harmony with the panels in the dining-room.
+The color of the walls is in harmony with the golden and pale tones of the walls of the Regency Room.
+The texture and shades of the marble works replicated in this room by stucco decorations create a total harmony with the panels in the dining-room.

 The Ball-room: evokes the period of the Regency and the transition from the solemn luxury of the Baroque to the subtle grace of the Rococo.
 The curves are the outstanding feature of the design.
 All the frames, the wooden plates joining the ceiling by means of a decidedly curved carving, the angles of the room and the union of the walls with the ceiling are based upon curved lines.
 The pale colors, the use of the light and its reflections, the abundance of the gilding and of mirror-panels hide the limits of the actual space.